deneuv34/tryout-01/README.md

 for first install use `npm install`

 ### Yield / Generator
-just navigate to yield folder and run the `yield.js` using
+just navigate to yield folder and inside the code define the dir path that you want to lookup then use command below to run:
 ```
 node yield.js
 ```